Let’s Cross the Brooklyn Bridge!

 Also, I can’t mention the Manhattan Bridge without mentioning its iconic photo spot on Washington Street.
 Located in Brooklyn, this is one of the best places to take pictures in NYC, granting you an incredible shot of the bridge with DUMBO’s red brick buildings on either side.
 If you position yourself just so, you can get the Empire State Building framed beneath the bridge’s arch.

-All in All, I suggest walking the Brooklyn Bridge be added to every NYC itinerary it's on our top 5 Free things to do as well as:
+My family and I rate walking the Brooklyn Bridge top 5 NY places to explore, and that it be added to every NYC itinerary. it's on our top 5 Free things to do as well as:

 Our Itinerary on Dec 30th: